GandalfTea/personalwiki/README.md

 &nbsp;

 #### About
 A personal WIKI for storing notebooks and information.
 It is inspired by Jupyter Notebook, but works without a kernel, each cell formatting only Markdown and LaTeX.
+It makes use of React.js with TypeScript for front end cell management, Django and an SQLite database for storing the data in the backend and a REST API, `djangorestframework` to serve data and patch updates.

 It is still in alpha development.
 The code is open source and general support for easy plugins will be added in the future.